top of page

 Before Surgery (Left) / Immediately After Surgery (Right)

-In patients with multiple prior rhinoplasty procedures, native septal and alar cartilages are often severely damaged or absent.
+In patients with multiple prior surgeries, native cartilage is often severely compromised or absent.

 Postoperative precautions and possible complications after rhinoplasty